 The 18 exercises from Wat Pho and the 15 from ITTM are a sub-selection of a larger set of originally 127 positions of the “Contorted Hermit” as recorded and documented in the 19th century by the Wat Pho temple.
 It was in that period that the famous 80 zinc-tin statues were constructed and placed in the Wat Po temple garden—57 seated or kneeling, 20 standing, 2 couples (Partner Yoga or Thai Massage), and 1 statue in lying position.

 Now, the 18 Wat Po exercises, also called the Ascetic Self-Stretching Exercises, are all done while standing, and indeed, basically all more or less self-stretching exercises (and self-strengthening, by the way).
 That is, the set doesn’t include self-massage.
-This is the first big difference with ITTM’s 15, which includes self-massage, notable for the head and face.
+This is the first big difference with ITTM’s 15, which includes self-massage, notably for the head and face.

 Furthermore, the ITTM’s 15 compilation consists of 8 seated, 4 standing, and 3 lying Rue-Si Datton exercises, making it in a way a more representative example of what Rue-Si Datton is about.
 Nevertheless, personally, I find Wat Pho’s 18 more handy, as a quick workout, because it can be done virtually anywhere and it’s more tonic, more cardio, with a lot of cool stretches and strengthening stuff.